mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div>

 The data in the simulation block header is actually that of the very first bitcoin block ever.
-It was mined by Satoshi Nakamoto - the creator(s) of Bitcoin on the 3rd of January 2009.
+It was mined by Satoshi Nakamoto, the creator(s) of bitcoin, on 3rd January 2009.

 As you can see, each mining attempt increments the nonce by 1.
-To find the block hash, all of the data in the block header shown here is hashed with SHA256 twice
+To find the block hash, all of the data in the block header shown here is hashed with SHA256 twice.
-- i.e. it is all put together in one big string of characters and then hashed once with SHA256, and then that result is hashed with SHA256 again.
-There is a walkthrough of this process in the following annex section, however the details are really not important in order to understand how bitcoin mining works.
+I.e. it is all put together in one big string of characters and then hashed once with SHA256, and then that result is hashed with SHA256 again.
+There is a walkthrough of this process in the following annex section; however, the details are really not important in order to understand how bitcoin mining works.

 The biggest apparent difference between this mining example and the one in the